-The Bone Health Clinic seeks to identify patients at risk for fragility fractures, and develop a ‘one-stop shop’ system for education and treatment.
-Once a patient is at risk, the patient’s bone density is scanned using SIU’s DXA (Dual-energy X-ray absorptiometry) machines, and then the patient is scheduled to see one of the Bone Health Clinic providers.
+The Bone Health Clinic seeks to identify patients at risk for fragility fractures and develop a ‘one-stop shop’ system for education and treatment.
+Once a patient is at risk, the patient’s bone density is scanned using SIU’s DXA (Dual-energy X-ray absorptiometry) machines, and then the patient is scheduled to see one of the Bone Health Clinics providers.
 The physicians discuss various treatment options and develop a plan of care specific to each patient, factoring in the patient’s lifestyle habits and family history.
-The long term, overall goal of the Bone Health Clinic is to decrease the occurrence of fragility fractures through treatment and education.
+The long-term, overall goal of the Bone Health Clinic is to decrease the occurrence of fragility fractures through treatment and education.

 Medicine Minute | Osteoporosis | Casey Younkin

 With a focus on continual improvement, our doctors take the time to research, study and innovate to provide the latest treatments for our patients.

 Our care ranges from primary care physicians to specialists and sub-specialists who have advanced training.
 We're here for you when you need us.

 Continually teaching the next generation of doctors, our physicians use the latest developments in procedures and technologies for our patients.